blackgoldfish/gatech_demo/README.md

 This repositories includes the videos for gatech class projects.
 Due to the requirement of the school policy, the codes are not open to the public.
 Please contact me with your email address and I will share the code with you privately.
 ## Chest X-ray image analysis with DCNN: disease classification and localization
 youtube link of the demo: https://youtu.be/P_7IeELltR0   <br />
+•	Incorporate the VGG/DenseNet base-model and the additional transitional/pooling/prediction layers to build the DCNN architecture to do multi-label classification and heatmap disease localization within 108,948 ChestXray images by Keras/python on AWS and Azure.<br/>
-Highlight: Achieves AUC up to 0.83 with DCNN.
-Disease localization shows promising results with an accuracy up to 0.6096.
+•	Achieves AUC up to 0.83.
+Disease localization gains an accuracy up to 0.6096. <br/>
 ## Data visuallization analytics project: Interactive Map Exploration of the Gerrymandering Effects on Districts
 youtube link of the demo: https://youtu.be/cbvEByuvdQo     <br />
 Highlight: Big data (10GB) preprocessing by python and storage by SQLite.
 Interactive visuallization by Tableau.